SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 for putting the T in there.

 As you can see, they've recorded _stupendous_ quantities of data from a variety of data partners.
-It looks like about 13 million for Pfizser and 9 million for Moderna.
+It looks like about 13 million for Pfizer and 9 million for Moderna.
 So they're statistically powered to hunt bears.

 Slide 11 shows the incidence of myocarditis/pericarditis per million person-days, broken